Jon Landau (film producer): Career

-In 2009, Landau and James Cameron produced the science fiction blockbuster Avatar, which has since surpassed their earlier collaboration, Titanic, to become the new highest-grossing film of all time, with $2.92 billion.
+In 2009, Landau and Cameron produced the science fiction film Avatar, which has since surpassed their earlier collaboration, Titanic, to become the highest-grossing film of all time.
 Avatar earned Landau his second Academy Award nomination.
-Shortly after his death in July 2024, James Cameron stated that it was Landau who was in fact "the heart of the Avatar family” and "the center of gravity of our bubble universe."
+Shortly after his death in July 2024, Cameron stated that it was Landau who was in fact "the heart of the Avatar family” and "the center of gravity of our bubble universe."

-Personal life
+Personal life and death

 Landau was married to Julie Lamm in 1987.
 They had two sons, Jamie and Jodie.

-Death

 Landau died in Los Angeles on July 5, 2024, at the age of 63, after a 16-month battle with esophageal cancer.
-He had been diagnosed over a year prior to his passing, and chose to write a memoir as a result.
+He had been diagnosed over a year prior to his death and chose to write a memoir as a result.